yamigr/pusudb/README.md

 ### SELECT MULTIPLE QUERIES

 Querying the pusudb multiple-times in one step with the keywords select/list.
-A base64-encoded JSON-object is supported too.

 ```
 GET